-This section provides information regarding the compensation of our non-employee directors in 2019 and Mr. John C. Huffard, Jr., who is a director and was an employee of the company during 2019, but not a Named Executive Officer.
+This section provides information regarding the compensation of our non-employee directors in 2020.
 Our non-employee directors are also entitled to reimbursement of direct expenses incurred in connection with attending meetings of our Board of Directors or committees thereof.
-In the future, we may provide both cash and equity compensation to all of our independent directors.
+We may provide both cash and equity compensation to our independent directors.

-2019 Cash Compensation
+2020 Cash Compensation